FDABench: A Benchmark for Data Agents on Analytical Queries over Heterogeneous Data: EXPERIMENTS

 \subsection{Evaluation on Target Systems}

-To demonstrate FDABench's generalizability and adaptability, we evaluate three types of data agent systems.
-Specifically, they are: (1) general analytical query systems, (2) data agent systems optimized for semantic operator queries, and (3) data agent systems with RAG frameworks.
+To demonstrate FDABench's generalizability and adaptability, we evaluate three types of data agent systems: (1) general analytical query systems, (2) data agent systems optimized for semantic operator queries, and (3) data agent systems with RAG frameworks.